mintedreward/heartmail/stamps-specs/sw-2004-authentication-brfc.md

 ---
 brfc: true
-title: Paymail authentication (without revocation)
+title: Email2 authentication (without revocation)
 authors:
   - Murray Distributed Technologies
 version: 1
 ---
-# SW 2004: Paymail authentication (without revocation)
+# SW 2004: Email2 authentication (without revocation)

 ID: authentication

-This capability allows the retrieval of an authentication URL for a given paymail.
+This capability allows the retrieval of an authentication URL for a given email2.

 # Motivation
-In order for us to use paymail domains as a native authentication mechanism, applications must know where to redirect users for authentication given their paymail.
+In order for us to use email2 domains as a native authentication mechanism, applications must know where to redirect users for authentication given their email2.
 The /authentication endpoint returns a URL to redirect the user to an endpoint to login.

 ## Capability discovery